ovh/ovh-ui-kit/packages/components/navbar/README.md

         markRead: 'Mark as read',
         markUnread: 'Mark as unread',
         noNotification: 'You are all caught up!',
-        noNotificationDescription: 'You don't have any notification.'
+        noNotificationDescription: 'You don’t have any notification.'
       }
     });
   });